InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/maturity-model.md

 ## Status

-Drafted in September 2019
+* Structured

-Currently in status "Structured".
+* Drafted in September 2019